Expensify/App/docs/articles/new-expensify/account-settings/Profile.md

 To change the email address or phone number that's displayed on your Expensify account, add a new contact method, then tap on that email address and tap **Set as default**.

+# How to communicate your current status

+You can use your status emoji to communicate your mood, focus or current activity.
+You can optionally add a status message too!

+To set your status emoji and status message:
+1. Go to **Settings > Profile**
+2. Tap on **Status** then **Status**
+3. Choose a status emoji, and optionally set a status message
+4. Tap on **Save**

+Your status emoji will be visible next to your name in Expensify, and your status emoji and status message will appear in your profile (which is public to all Expensify users).
+On a computer, your status message will also be visible by hovering your mouse over your name.

+You can also remove your current status:
+1. Go to **Settings > Profile**
+2. Tap on **Status**
+3. Tap on **Clear status**

 # How to set your pronouns

 To set your pronouns: